NeonKicks/INF8225-DQN-BubbleTrouble/bubble_trouble/gym-bubble-trouble/README.md

 # gym-bubble-trouble
 This is a open ai's gym adaptation of the bubble trouble game found at https://github.com/stoyaneft/bubble-trouble.
 It is used for RL experiments.
-Some modifications were made.
+A lot of modifications were made.

 ## Setup
 1. Clone this repo.
 2. `$ cd gym-bubble-trouble`
 3. `$ pip install -e .`
 4. Move all the content of this directory on a google drive account.
-5. Start a new google collab with the `collab/bubble_trouble_dqn.ipynb'.
+5. Start a new google collab with the `collab/bubble_trouble_dqn.ipynb`.
 6. Run the notebook.

 ## Repo details